MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 # Challenges

--   Create a view of all visits filtered by date range

--   Add the ability to create and manage contacts as part of the app
+-   Add the following columns to the forms in DetailScreen1 and EditScreen1: Actual Start, Actual End, Code, Scheduled Start, & Scheduled End